gkteco/complwetion/README.md

 - connecting to a vector db
 - connecting to a LLM provider

-The goal is to provide an elegant interface to build LLM powered backends.
-Here's how to use complwetion
+The short term goal of complwetion is to provide an api to do auto-RAG.
+1) Wire up a db, 2) Create an index, 3) encode and upsert some information, and 4) call a chat completion api with augmented context

+Creating a library for building high performing auto-RAG chat completion backends is the near-longterm goal.

 ```python